karatelabs/karate/karate-core/README.md

 ```

 ## `highlight()`
 To visually highlight an element in the browser, especially useful when working in the [debugger](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin).
+Uses the [configured `highlightDuration`](#configure-driver).

 ```cucumber
 * highlight('#eg01DivId')